firefox-devtools/debugger/docs/mochitests.md

 yarn copy-assets-watch
 ```

-Now you can make code changes the the bundle will be automatically built for you inside `firefox`, and you can simply run mochitests and edit code as much as you like.
+Now you can make code changes the bundle will be automatically built for you inside `firefox`, and you can simply run mochitests and edit code as much as you like.

 ## Adding New Tests